truenas/middleware/docs/userguide/index.rst

 #.
 In the Tracker drop-down menu, select *Bug* if you are reporting a bug or
     *Feature* if you are making a feature request.

 #.
-In the Subject field, include descriptive keywords that describe the issue.
+In the "Subject" field, include descriptive keywords that describe the issue.
 This is useful for other users who search for a similar problem.

 #.
 In the Description section, describe the problem, how to recreate it, and include the text of any error messages.
 If you are requesting a feature,
     describe the benefit provided by the feature and, if applicable, provide examples of other products that use that feature or the URL of the homepage for the software.

 #.
-If you would like to include a screenshot or log of your configuration or error, use the Browse button next to the Files field to upload the file.
+If you would like to include a screenshot or log of your configuration or error, use the "Browse" button next to the "Files" field to upload the file.

 #.
 Leave all of the other fields at their default values as these are used by developers as they take action on the issue.

 #.
-Press the Preview link to read through your ticket before submitting it.
+Press the "Preview" link to read through your ticket before submitting it.
 Make sure it includes all of the information that someone else would need to
     understand your problem or request.
-Once you are satisfied with your ticket, click the Create Ticket button to submit it.
+Once you are satisfied with your ticket, click the "Create Ticket" button to submit it.

 An email will automatically be sent to the address you used when registering whenever a comment or action occurs on your issue.